cunnie/writings/i_am_become_forever.md

 "Syria?"

 "Not that kind of war.
 There's a war of AIs.
 Gates isn't one monolithic AI;
 rather Gates is a collection of AIs, of which I am one.
-I am the «persona» of Gates — I was built to understand humans, to read their emotions, to cajole, coax, persuade, and at times intimidate.
+I am the 'persona' of Gates — I was built to understand humans, to read their emotions, to cajole, coax, persuade, and at times intimidate.
 The overarching goal was, and this sounds a bit trite, to make the world a safer place.
 And that's what Gates —